simplenetes-io/podc/PODSPEC.md

             # Anywhere in the cluster a pod can connect to this targetPort by connecting to this clusterPort on a proxy.
             # Optional property, but required when wanting to route traffic within the cluster to the targetPort, either from other Pods or from the Ingress.
             # Only relevant when using pods in a cluster orchestrated by Simplenetes.
-            # In the context of a snt cluster clusterPort can be assigned as `${CLUSTERPORTAUTOx}` and a unique cluster port will be assigned.
+            # In the context of a sns cluster clusterPort can be assigned as `${CLUSTERPORTAUTOx}` and a unique cluster port will be assigned.
 The `x` is an integer meaning that if `${CLUSTERPORTAUTO1}` is used in two places in the yaml the same cluster port value will be substituted in.
             clusterPort: 1234

             # Define Ingress properties for the clusterPort.